Garllon/ruby-mentorship/lessons/2-methods.md

 A named group of ordered instructions.
 To execute muliple lines of code with one command.

-A  of code that takes input and returns output
+A block of code that can take input values and return an output

 ```ruby
 def addition(number1, number2)